-Many people don’t know what their net worth is, but knowing the answer to that question can make a big difference in achieving your financial goals.
+Many people don’t keep track of what their net worth is.
+However, doing so can make a big difference in whether or not you achieve your financial goals.

-Knowing your net worth can make a big difference in how you spend your money and what financial goals you set for you and/or your family.
-A person’s net worth is like a snapshot of their current financial situation.
+Knowing your net worth can make a big difference in how you spend your money.

 - Make a list of all of your assets.
-Add in the value of your house if you’re a homeowner, the value of any cars you own, all retirement, savings and investment account balances and any other larger value items such as boats, recreational vehicles, etc.
+Add the value of your house if you’re a homeowner, any cars you own, retirement accounts, savings accounts, investment accounts and items like boats, recreational vehicles, etc.

 - Make a list of all your liabilities.
-Next, you’ll list all liabilities including your home mortgage, any car or other personal loans, revolving and other debt.
+Next, you’ll list all of your liabilities (i.e., debts).
+Include your home mortgage, any car or other personal loans, revolving and other debt.

 - Subtract your liabilities from your assets.
-The answer you get is your net worth.
+Now it’s time to get your result.
+Subtract your liabilities from your assets.
+The answer you get is your net worth number.

 Why Do I Need to Know My Net Worth?

 You might wonder why it’s so important to know what your net worth is.
 There are three main reasons.

 First, knowing your net worth gives you a clear picture of your current financial situation.